Skip to main content

 Biography

-Rosana Garciandia is Associate Director of the Centre for International Governance and Dispute Resolution and Lecturer in Public International Law at The Dickson Poon School of Law, King’s College London.
+Rosana Garciandia is Co-Director of the Centre for International Governance and Dispute Resolution (CIGAD) and Senior Lecturer in Public International Law at The Dickson Poon School of Law, King's College London.

-She conducts research on the international law response to human rights abuses, including torture, racial discrimination, violations of socio-economic rights, labour exploitation, and all contemporary forms of slavery.
-Her focus is on the responsibility of States and businesses, and on the potential of existing mechanisms to ensure their accountability for human rights abuses.
-She is also a Research Fellow at the British Institute of International and Comparative Law and a Fellow of the Macrocrimes Center of the University of Ferrara.
+She conducts research on the international law response to human rights abuses, including torture, racial discrimination, labour exploitation and all contemporary forms of slavery.
+The focus of her work is currently on intersectionality in international human rights law, on inter-state communications before UN treaty bodies, and on the potential of collective trends in international dispute resolution.
+She is also a Research Leader on human and labour rights at the British Institute of International and Comparative Law and a Fellow of the Macrocrimes Center of the University of Ferrara.

 Rosana has held positions in various international organisations.
 She served as Secretary General of the European Law Institute in Vienna.
 She has also worked at the UN Office on Drugs and Crime and at the EU Agency for Fundamental Rights.
 She has also developed research for the UN Special Rapporteur on Contemporary Forms of Slavery and for the European Parliament Subcommittee on Human Rights (EP DROI Subcommittee).

-Dr Garciandia joined The Dickson Poon School of Law in 2018 after having acquired extensive experience working at those international organisations in the areas of EU Law, human rights and international anti-corruption law.
-She was previously Lecturer in Public International Law and EU Law at University of Murcia in her native Spain, where she acquired strong research and teaching experience.
+Dr Garciandia joined The Dickson Poon School of Law in 2018 after having acquired extensive experience working at those international organisations in the areas of human rights, EU law and international anti-corruption law.
+She was previously Lecturer in Public International Law and EU Law at University of Murcia in her native Spain.
 She holds a PhD in Law from the University of Navarra.

 Research interests